 What does it mean to have 20/20 vision?

+People with 20/20 vision have normal vision.
+This does not mean that your vision is perfect, but you can see an object clearly at a distance of 20 feet – the same distance other people with normal vision can clearly see the object.
 20/20 vision describes visual acuity, or the sharpness of vision at 20 feet from an object.
 Having 20/60 vision means that you must be at 20 feet to see what a person with normal vision can see at 60 feet.
-20/20 does not translate into perfect vision and does not indicate other important aspects of sight like peripheral vision, the ability to see colors, or depth perception.
+Though people with 20/20 vision can see clearly, this measurement does not include other important aspects of sight like peripheral vision, the ability to see colors or depth perception.

 What does visual acuity mean?

-Visual acuity, or central vision, is the ability to distinguish details and shapes of objects.
+Visual acuity is the ability to distinguish details and shapes of objects.
+Having good visual acuity means that you see things with clarity at a standard distance.
 It does not include depth perception, peripheral vision, or color blindness.

 What tests are used to determine visual acuity?